← Back to Stories

 Key details reported by multiple sources:

-- James Magnussen finished last in the men's 100m freestyle at the Enhanced Games with a time of 49.44 seconds, 2.34 seconds slower than his 2012 personal best.
+• James Magnussen finished last in the 100m freestyle at the Enhanced Games with a time of 49.44 seconds, 2.34 seconds slower than his 2012 personal best.

-- The Enhanced Games took place in a purpose-built arena in Las Vegas, with swimming events held in a 50m, four-lane pool.
+• The Enhanced Games took place in a purpose-built arena in Las Vegas, with events including swimming, track and field sprinting, and weightlifting.

-- The International Olympic Committee and World Anti-Doping Agency have criticized the Enhanced Games as a 'dangerous betrayal' of sports integrity.
+• The International Olympic Committee and World Anti-Doping Agency condemned the Enhanced Games as a 'dangerous betrayal' of sports integrity.

 Points of Difference